edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 As mentioned before, once the initial installation is complete, you will get a prompt for your email address to deploy your public key.

+!!! tip
+    The `pc.img` file passed to the emulator persists any changes made to the OS and user files after startup.
+    You can stop and re-start the emulator at a later time without losing your changes.

+    To do a fresh start, your need to rebuild the image.

 ### Connect, explore, configure

 In this step, we connect to the machine that has the image installed via SSH, validate the installation, and do some manual configurations.